husarion/rosbot_xl_ros/README.md

 ### `rosbot_xl_hardware`

 ROS2 hardware controller for ROSbot XL.
 Inputs and outputs data from ROS2 control and forwards it via ROS topic to be read by microros.
-Current state: controller compiles and loads.
-Crashes in runtime.

 ## Docker Image